golemfactory/golem-docs/src/markdoc/partials/quickstarts/js-quickstart.md

 ![Output logs](/js-tutorial-05.gif)

-You can find information regarding the `node.js` version used on the remote computer - `v.16.14.0` - at the end of the script's logs.
+The information about the `node.js` version included in the image that our script deploys on the remote computer, can be found at the end of the script's logs.

 ### Summary